PennyLaneAI/pennylane-qulacs/README.md

 Implemented in C/C++ and with python interface, Qulacs achieved both high speed circuit simulation and high usability.

-This PennyLane plugin allows to use the simulator of Qulacs as devices for PennyLane.
+This PennyLane plugin allows the use of the Qulacs simulator as device for PennyLane.

 ## Features